endocode/ausroller/README.md

 ## Intro

-Ausroller is a tool create, update and rollout deployment.yamls from a template.
+Ausroller is a tool create, update and rollout Kubernetes resource yamls from a template.

-Our central configuration repository ``k8s-resources`` contains the directories ``templates`` and ``rollout``.
+Our central configuration repository ``k8s-resources`` contains the directories ``templates``, ``rollout``, ``namespaces`` and ``secrets``.

 ```
+.
+├── namespaces
+│   └── another-namespace.yaml
 ├── rollout
+│   ├── default
+│   │   ├── configmaps
+│   │   ├── deployments
+│   │   ├── pods
+│   │   ├── replicationcontrollers
+│   │   ├── secrets
+│   │   └── services
+│   ├── kube-system
+│   │   ├── deployments
+│   │   ├── replicationcontrollers
+│   │   ├── secrets
+│   │   └── services
+│   └── another-namespace
+│       ├── configmaps
+│       ├── deployments
+│       ├── pods
+│       ├── replicationcontrollers
+│       ├── secrets
+│       └── services
+├── secrets
+│   ├── default
+│   │   └── secret_vars.json
+│   ├── kube-system
+│   │   └── secret_vars.json
-│   └── deployments
+│   └── another-namespace
-│       └── did-microservice-deployment.yaml
+│       └── secret_vars.json
 └── templates
+    ├── configmaps
-    └── deployments
+    ├── deployments
+    ├── pods
+    ├── replicationcontrollers
-        └── did-microservice-deployment.tpl.yaml
+    └── services
 ```
-`templates` contains the deployment templates (Do'h!) and `rollout` contains the latest deployments.yamls which are already rolled out. __This is the place where we store the productive version numbers of all our components.__
+`templates` contains the deployment templates (Do'h!) and `rollout` contains the latest Kubernetes resource yamls which are already rolled out in a specific namespace.
+Additional namespaces have to be deployed once and are in the `namespace` directory. __This is the place where we store the productive version numbers of all our components.__